-Values Culture, Beijing Values, Khorgas Values, Xinjiang Values and Khorgas Ming Yao (the "Consolidated Affiliated Entities") are engaged in the production, distribution and licensing of TV series business.
-Under the scope of "Catalogue for Guidance of Foreign Investment Industries (2017 version)", foreign investors are prohibited to invest in such businesses.
+Values Culture, Beijing Values, Khorgas Values, Xinjiang Values and Khorgas Ming Yao and Haining Runze (the "Consolidated Affiliated Entities") are engaged in the production, distribution and licensing of TV series business.
+Under the scope of the "Special Administrative Measures (Negative List) for the Access of Foreign Investment (2021 Version)", foreign investors are prohibited to invest in such businesses.